LonnekeW/Hybrid_Galaxy_Workflow/README.md

 | Krona           | Taxonomy output of Kraken2             | Visualizes the results of Kraken2 in an interactive chart.                | <br>

 ### Visualising with Phandango
-In order to visualise the phylogeneitc reconstruction, a few additional steps need to be taken:
+In order to visualise the phylogenetic reconstruction, a few additional steps need to be taken:
 1. Download the `gene_presence_absence.csv` output from Roary.
 2. Download the `result.nhx` file from RAxML.
 3. Rename the result's file extension to .tree.